viamrobotics/docs/docs/_index.md

   <div class="explanationtext">

 Provisioning allows you to complete part of the machine setup during the manufacturing process.
 The rest of the first-time setup happens once the machine is taken into operation.
-This way machines will automatically get the latest updates.
+This way, machines automatically get the latest updates.

 [Learn about provisioning →](/fleet/provision/)